mgould-tic/supercast/README.md

 Messages from supercast to the websocket server consist of a single json object with 4 possible members.

 There are currently no messages sent from the server to the supervisor over the websocket connection.
-All control and log tailing is done via the xml-rpc interfaces.
+All control and log tailing is done via the xml-rpc interface.

 #### supervisor
 This is the first message sent immediately after connection.
 It's also sent whenever there are any changes and at least once per hour.

+example message:
 ```
 {"supervisor":
   {